 Rule H3 – Turning into or out of junctions

 Drivers and motorcyclists must not cut across cyclists or horse riders when turning into or out of a junction or changing lanes.
 Motorists must wait for an appropriate gap in the flow of cyclists if needing to turn in or out of a junction or change lanes.

 In addition to the new H1, H2, and H3 rules, there are a total of 49 amendments to existing rules.
 Some of the most notable rule updates are as follows:

 Rules on overtaking

 There is now further clarification as to how much space vehicles must leave when overtaking cyclists, pedestrians, and horse riders.
 Motorists must leave at least 1.5 meters when overtaking cyclists when travelling at speeds up to 30 mph and leave even more space when overtaking at higher speeds.

-Motorists must pass horse riders at speeds of 10 mph or under, leaving at least 2 meters space.
-Drivers must also allow at least 2 meters space when passing pedestrians walking in the road and keep to a low speed.
+Motorists must pass horse riders at speeds of 10 mph or under, leaving at least 2 meters of space.
+Drivers must also allow at least 2 meters of space when passing pedestrians walking in the road and keep to a low speed.

 Opening your car door

 Drivers are advised to open their car door using the hand on the opposite side to the door – for example, using your left hand to open the door on the right-hand side.
 This is known as the Dutch reach technique.
 The aim is that you are forced to turn your head and look over your shoulder, avoiding potential injury to cyclists riding nearby.